lightninglabs/chantools/README.md

   chantools [OPTIONS] dumpbackup [dumpbackup-OPTIONS]

 [dumpbackup command options]
           --rootkey=     BIP32 HD root key of the wallet that was used to create the backup.
+Leave empty to prompt for lnd 24 word aezeed.
           --multi_file=  The lnd channel.backup file to dump.
 ```